-- The electron beam coming out of the specimen passes to objective lens, which has high power and forms the intermediate magnified image.
+- The electron beam coming out of the specimen passes to the objective lens, which has high power and forms the intermediate magnified image.

 - The ocular lenses then produce the final further magnified image.

-Types of Electron Microscope
+Types of Electron microscope

 There are two types of electron microscopes, with different operating styles:

 - The transmission electron microscope is used to view thin specimens through which electrons can pass generating a projection image.